- HMS Community Values

 Therefore, the policy for dropping courses is as follows:

-1. Students may drop elective courses up to 45 days prior to the course, without the need to obtain formal approval from faculty or their Society.
+1. Students may drop advanced elective courses up to 45 days prior to the course, without the need to obtain formal approval from faculty or their Society.
 Simply make the change online.

 - Course directors and administrators require advance notification of who will be taking their course/clerkship.

 - When students sign up for a course/clerkship, doing so constitutes a contract among the student, the hospital department, and the school.
 For the 45-day time period prior to the course, resources are committed to the student, including faculty, staff, and patients.
-The goal of the policy is to insure that students understand what their commitments represent while, at the same time, providing a pathway for addressing valid emergency situations for which exceptions are permitted.
+The goal of the policy is to insure that students understand what their commitments represent while at the same time providing a pathway for addressing valid emergency situations for which exceptions are permitted.

 - Because we have no “waitlist” on clerkship requests, should you drop a course after the deadline, the slot may go unused.
 If you hold onto a clerkship slot past the drop/add deadline, you may prevent a fellow classmate from being able to take that course.

 Procedure for Requesting a Change after the Deadline: Of course, life events can prevent any physician from keeping appointments, being on call, etc. These are most often unanticipated personal or family emergencies.
 Allowing students to make a change after the posted deadline is permitted only for such unusual and compelling circumstances.
 When a student has such an emergency and needs to drop a course after the posted deadline, within 45 days of the beginning of the course, a student must notify his/her Society immediately, not the Registrar’s office.
 Once the Society has reviewed the student’s request and has found it to be reasonable and legitimate, only then will the student’s request be submitted to the Registrar, who has the ultimate authority to give or deny approval.
 This process may require a further step of getting the approval of the course director at the discretion of the Registrar, if within 30 days of the start date of the course.
-If this process is not followed, a final grade of "withdrawn" will be assigned.
+If this process is not followed, a final grade of "withdrawn" may be assigned.

-Note: The add/drop policies described in Section 2.04 are subject to change without notice.
+NOTE: The add/drop policies described in Section 2.04 are subject to change without notice.